tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 cabal install tidal
 ~~~~

-This command will take a while to run, but you can go ahead with the next steps while you’re waiting.
+This command will take a little while to run, but you can go ahead
+with the next steps while you’re waiting.

 ## Install the SuperDirt synth